Close-up of a person's hands in warm mittens holding a cup of hot chocolate.

 Old Firehall Confectionery

 Check out the delicious assortment of magical chocolate bombs that release a delicious and creamy cocoa mix with hot milk.
-It’s the perfect end to a fun day of ice skating.
+It’s the perfect end to a fun day of ice skating at the Markham Civic Centre Skating Rink.

 The Pink Cafe

-This cafe makes a playful and charming statement about the colour pink in its decor and the items on the menu such as “pink dog” and “pink loaf”.
-Just a short drive from Rotary Harbourfront Outdoor Skating Rink, the cafe has cozy seating to enjoy organic and fair trade coffee and other drink selections.
+Celebrating the colour pink in its decor and the items on the menu such as “pink dog” and “pink loaf”, this whimsical café in Cobourg offers a wide variety of hot drinks and is just a short drive from the Rotary Harbourfront Outdoor Skating Rink.

 Rotary Harbourfront Rink: 35 Albert Street, Cobourg